drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L07/slides.md

 Regular expressions (regex) are a powerful tool for working with text data.
 They allow us to search, match, and manipulate text using a concise and expressive syntax.

-You may feel compelled to do basic sting manipulation with Python's built-in string methods.
+One may feel compelled to do basic sting manipulation with Python's built-in string methods.
 However, regular expressions are much more powerful and flexible.
 Consider the following example:

 > "My phone number is (810) 555-1234."